Practical case studies of successful ways to reduce noise levels in the workplace.

 In a noise assessment, when assessing the typical noise exposures weekly limits are just as valid as the daily ones, so you can use this to manage a job rotation system, limiting the number of days someone spends on a higher noise job.

-Air guns are a commonly used tool in many industries and on noise assessments they can often be one of the main noise risks on a site, indeed in places such as CNC workshops the air guns can form the main noise risk.
+Air guns are a commonly used tool and on noise assessments they can often be one of the main noise risks on a site, indeed in places such as CNC workshops the air guns can form the key noise risk.

 Air guns typically cause noise of around 102 to even 111 or 112 dB(A) and at this level, only one to nine minutes of cumulative use in a day can be enough to make the operator’s daily average levels exceed the 85 dB(A) limit, even if there is no other noise exposure at all in the day.
 However, dealing with this can be an ‘easy win’ for the employer as there are ways to reduce the noise levels considerably.